tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

     for_ as $ \a ->
       for_ (f a) $ \b ->
         yield b

+toList :: Stream (Of a) Identity r -> [a] toList =
+  Streaming.Prelude.fst' . runIdentity .
+Streaming.Prelude.toList
 ```

 I usually prefer to read the nested `for_` loops than a `concatMap`